adminpress/maintenance-checklist/readme.txt

 License: GPLv2 or later
 License URI: http://www.gnu.org/licenses/gpl-2.0.html

+Maintenance Checklist helps you keep all your maintenance tasks under control by giving you an easy to use task management system.

 == Description ==

 When supporting WordPress websites, a necessary evil is the tedious tasks of on-going maintenance.
 Tasks that fall under on-going maintenance are backups, spam & trash comment removal, database optimization, and much more.